pymk/pymk.github.io/content/about/index.md

 Analytics engineer for clinical data, ensuring data quality and accessibility across the organization.

-- Automated CI/CD pipeline through Github Actions, Docker, and Dagster orchestration.
+- Automated ETL pipeline through Github Actions CI, Docker, and Dagster orchestration.
 - Designed a comprehensive data quality system with automated checks and multi-channel alerting.
 - Developed R and Python packages for standardized data access and reporting capabilities.
 - Created interactive business intelligence dashboards for visualization and reporting.